Nqsir/Buttons-NavigationToolBar-matplotlib/README.md

 In my case the purpose was to add new images to the image pool and the matplotlib, in order to be able to use images I wanted in my
 NavigationToolBar and my new button.

-In that repo this is a simple override, **_BUT_** the NavigationToolBar started to be very complicated to be overriden (multiple inialisation, methods and instances...).
+It was till this point a simple override, **_BUT_** the NavigationToolBar started to be very complicated to be overriden (multiple inialisation, methods and instances...).

 So to add my images to the buttons I simply decided to copy my icons directly in the matplotlib directory.
 I would not recommend it, but here's a solution and I would still invite you to use a venv.